wyhinton/lab/README.md

 > The REST API has to written in Java, Python or Typescript.
 It can use any
 > framework/library that you desire;

 ✔️ The backend is written in Typescript using Express.
-The express server handles operations to a MongoDB database, and manages authentication.
+The express server handles requests to a MongoDB database, and manages authentication.
 See the following diagram of the client side.

 ---